porrey/Virtual-ZPL-Printer/README.md

 ![](https://github.com/porrey/Virtual-ZPL-Printer/raw/main/Images/VirtualZplPrinter-08.png)

 ## History
+###### Version 3.3.0 Updates:
+1. Added multi-language support.
+Currently added support for Spanish (**es**) and Ukrainian (**uk**).
+Both translations were done using Google Translate tool and require additional work to be done.
+These languages can be updated via a pull-request or a new language supported added via same.
+Right to Left reading languages have not been tested yet.
+See section on adding, requesting or updating languages.
+Note that the Labelary API returns messages in English and they are not translated.
+This language also uses a library called **UnitsNet** that has its own language support.
+In some cases output from this library may be in English.
+2. Moved core ZPL templates to application folder.
+Custom templates can still be dropped in the personal folder as before.

 ###### Version 3.2.1 Updates:
 1. Fixed Issue #51 - Humanizer library caused a crash on unsupported languages.
 Added exception handling and fallback formatting when language is not supported.
 Also added all currently supported languages.
 2. Updated button icons.